-In addition to describing the setting of the SFER, this chapter outlines the rest of the content in Volume I. Specifically, the geographic features of the South Florida environment, related District programs, and the comprehensive restoration efforts throughout South Florida are briefly described.
-The Volume I objectives, including a summary of the numerous legal and reporting requirements and the processes used to create the 2009 report and related peer and public review, are also presented.
-Lastly, an update on the District's reengineering of water quality monitoring in South Florida - introduced in the 2008 SFER - Volume I, Chapter 1B - is provided at the end of this chapter.
-The first chapter of this year's SFER Volume II contains a volume-focused introduction similar to this one.
+In addition to describing the background and setting of the SFER, this chapter outlines the rest of the content for Volume I. Specifically, the geographic features of the South Florida environment, related District programs, and the comprehensive restoration efforts throughout South Florida are briefly described.
+The Volume I objectives, including a summary of the numerous legal and reporting requirements and the processes used to create the 2011 report and related peer and public review, are also presented.

-An overview of the 2009 SFER peer-review process is presented in Appendix 1-1.
+An overview of the 2011 SFER peer-review process is presented in Appendix 1-1.
 During this process, the public and panel review resulted in many written comments and suggestions to the report's authors.
-Comments from the peer-review panel on the draft 2009 SFER, as posted on the SFER WebBoard, are provided in Appendix 1-2.
+Comments from the peer-review panel on the draft 2011 SFER - Volume I, as posted on the SFER WebBoard (www.sfwmd.gov/sfer), are provided in Appendix 1-2.
 Public comments posted to this WebBoard are provided in Appendix 1-3.
 The authors' responses to these initial comments are provided in Appendix 1-4.
-Appendix 1-5 contains the 2009 panel's final report, reproduced verbatim, and the authors' responses to these final panel comments and recommendations are presented in Appendix 1-6.
-Advice from the SFER panel and from other reviewers provided guidance to the Volume I authors through revisions while preparing the final 2009 report.
+Appendix 1-5 contains the 2011 panel's closing comments and recommendations, representing their final report.
+Advice from the SFER panel and from other reviewers provided guidance to the Volume I authors through revisions while preparing the final 2011 report.